 - Conversion: Your visitor completes their purchase, converting into a customer.

 - Repeat: Your customer becomes a repeat (i.e. loyal) buyer.

 A general campaign applies to a broad audience at a number of different stages, while a specific campaign focuses on moving users from one specific stage to another.

-Your ability to focus your campaign depends on site traffic.
-If your total audience size is between 1,000 - 10,000 monthly unique visitors (MUV), keep the scope of your campaign more general.
+Your ability to focus your campaign depends on website traffic.
+If your total audience size is between 1,000 – 10,000 monthly unique visitors (MUV), keep the scope of your campaign more general.
 We recommend running specific campaigns only if you have 10,000 or more MUV.

 General campaigns increase interest and intent across your whole audience.
-These campaigns tend to have wider reach than campaigns with more specific goals.
+These campaigns tend to have a wider reach than campaigns with more specific goals.
 However, if you have the recommended audience size and want to drive a specific action, focus your campaign on reaching people most relevant to your specific goal.
 These campaigns tend to reach fewer people than general campaigns.

 You can specify a goal for your campaign which AdRoll will use to automatically optimize your bids which impressions we prioritize and how aggressively we bid on each.

 A goal could be to maximize the total number of Conversions, Clicks, or Impressions.
 Alternatively, you can set a specific cost-per-acquisition (CPA), cost-per-click (CPC), or cost-per-1,000-impressions (CPM) target.
 Learn more about bid strategies